noahehall/theBookOfNoah/0current/aws/exams/services/compute/lambda.md

     - ensure the queue is created on the source queue and not the lambda function
 - Queue batch size must allow all the messages in a batch to process within the Lambda timeout.
 - e.g. 3 minutes processing time per message > means (batch size \* 3 minutes) < 15 minutes max lambda timeout
+- Lambda has a default of five parallel processes to get things off of a queue.
+- If the visibility timeout expires before the Lambda function processes the messages, messages will be deleted by the queue.
+- If a Lambda function returns errors when processing messages, Lambda decreases the number of processes polling the queue
+- If the Lambda service detects an increase in queue size, it will automatically increase how many batches it gets from the queue, each time
+  - it will increase the number of concurrent Lambda functions it invokes

 ### apigateway